Rene

 greater is the oxidation surface of the combustion flame.

-of the brief description below and the accompanying drawings which
+basis of the brief description below and the accompanying

-are presented only by way of example and, thus, do not restrict
+drawings which are presented only by way of example and, thus,

-of the apparatus for generating and transmitting heat capable of
+section of the apparatus for generating and transmitting heat

-operating with fuel in any physical state object of the present
+capable of operating with fuel in any physical state object of

 Figure 2 shows a scheme of a longitudinal section of the

-with fuel in any physical state of the previous figure, wherein
+operating with fuel in any physical state of the previous

-the set of replaceable parts (A) has been schematically
+figure, wherein the set of replaceable parts (A) has been

-of the set of replaceable parts (A) for the case of solid fuel,
+view of the set of replaceable parts (A) for the case of solid

-gas fuel (or liquid without retaining plate (53)) and liquid
+fuel, gas fuel (or liquid without retaining plate (53)) and

 Figure 4 shows a perspective view of the pressurized air